 Background

-In accordance with the Convention, Article 6, 1 (c), the Organization shall have Committees and subsidiary bodies necessary to support the Organizations’ activities.
-In Article 6.3, it is stated that the General Regulations and Financial Regulations shall detail the Rules of Procedure that shall apply for each organ which are detailed in Article 3 of the General Regulations.
+In accordance with the Convention, Article 6.
+1 (c), the Organization shall have Committees and subsidiary bodies necessary to support the Organization’s activities.
+In Article 6.3, it is stated that the General Regulations and Financial Regulations shall detail the Rules of Procedure that shall apply for each organ which are detailed in Article 6.3 of the General Regulations.

+The Convention Article 7.7 (f) states, that the General Assembly establish and terminate Committees and subsidiary bodies and review and approve their Terms of Reference.

 Name of committee or subsidiary body